TheMEMOLab/Bio326-NMBU/Doc/BestPracticesOrionHPC.md

 WP_024997086.1	D0T87_RS12665	57.772	772	301	13	8	763	28	790	0.0	908
 ```

-It seems the amylase of B. fragilis has a match wiht the D0T87_RS12665 sequence of Bacteroides51.
+It seems the amylase of *B. fragilis* has a match wiht the D0T87_RS12665 sequence of Bacteroides51.
 We can corroborate this by looking into the fasta file annotation header by doing something like this:

 ```
 [bio326-21-0@cn-3 work.dir.of.12314866]$ grep D0T87_RS12665 Bacteroides51.faa
 >D0T87_RS12665	alpha-amylase	WP_163175496.1
 ```

-We found the amylase.
+We found the amylase!!!

 ### Copy results to the $SCRATCH, remove work.directory and exit the job.